martinemde/martinemde.github.io/_posts/2024-10-22-params-expect-new-rails-feature.md

   end
 {% endhighlight %}

-This works great when users submit a form correctly and even when they try to insert extra fields, like `admin=true` into the params.
+This works great when users submit the form correctly and even when they try to insert extra fields, like `admin=true` into the params.
 These attacks get filtered out.

 But protecting us from correctly submitted forms and extra attributes is not enough.
 What if, as we regularly see on RubyGems.org, a user is trying to break your application by submitting malformed params?
 Problems start to emerge.